tomas-ravalli/automated-crypto-brief/README.md

 * Can be automated to run on a schedule using GitHub Actions.
 * Securely handles API keys and other sensitive information using environment variables.

-### Example Report
+### Example

-Screenshots of the email report you will receive:
+Screenshots of the inbox report schedule using XRP-EUR as an example:

 *Inbox Level-1:*